 The visit with Mom may include information on breast care, episiotomy or incision care, emotional and hormonal changes (postpartum blues), and breast or bottle feeding.

 Baby's Check Up

 Your baby will be examined and weighed.
 Any physician-ordered blood work can be completed without a return to the hospital.
 In addition, parents will receive information on cord and circumcision care, sleep and wake cycles, infant crying, fatigue and new family roles.

 All test results will be reported to the baby's doctor for any necessary follow up.

 Making the Most of It

-New parents very often are exhausted and overwhelmed with the new addition to the household.
+New parents often are exhausted and overwhelmed with the new addition to the household.
 This makes it difficult for you to concentrate on all the questions you have encountered since your trip home.
-The home-visit nurses recommend that you begin a list of questions as soon as you arrive home.
-Add to this list as you develop more questions and you will have an easy reference for discussion with your nurse.
+Begin a list of questions as soon as you arrive home, and add to it as you develop more questions.
 Dads are welcomed and encouraged to participate in the home visit.
-They are a big part of baby's adjustment to your home and we want to include them in all discussions concerning their baby's care.
+They are a big part of baby's adjustment to your home and are included in all discussions concerning their baby's care.

 Please call the Birthplace Home Visit Program at (319) 398-6501 or the Birthplace at (319) 398-6332 for more information.